To (the Preposition)

-The Quick AnswerTo is used in expressions like to the park, to the postman, agree to a proposal.
-(The word to in these examples is a preposition.)
+The Quick Answer"To" is used in expressions like "to the park," "to the postman," and "agree to a proposal."
+(The word "to" in these examples is a preposition.)

-The use of to as a preposition is extremely common.
-Trying to use too as a preposition is serious grammar mistake.
+Using "to" as a preposition is extremely common.
+Using "too" as a preposition is serious grammar mistake.

 - Please return the slips to the secretary.

 - I must say I find television very educational.
 The minute somebody turns it on, I go to the library and read a good book.
 (Comedian Groucho Marx)

 - They should send all of them too the moon.

 - Is that the diamond you gave too your cousin?

 "To" Is Not Always a PrepositionThe word "to" is also used as the sign of the infinitive.
 This means it appears before a verb to show the verb is in its basic form.
 For example:

 - It is important to think.
 (In these examples, the word "to" is not a preposition.)